tensorflow/models/DeepTrade/READEME.md

+A LSTM model using Risk Estimation loss function for trades in market
+===

 ## Introduction

    Could deep learning help us with buying and selling stocks in market?
 The answer could be 'Yes'.
 We design a solution, named DeepTrade, including history data representation, neural network construction and trading optimization methods, which could maximizing our profit based on passed experience.